timtimtim3/DL2_EMPSN/blogpost.md

 Next, we initialized the simplices positions' to the mean of the positions of their parent nodes.
 Furthermore, we augmented the outputs of the rips lift with adjacency information of the edges in the initial graph, thereby adding back the edges (connectivity) that were lost during the lift into the data representation that PNITA receives.
 We did not change the 2-simplices (triangles) at this stage, they are still formed based on the distance threshold only.

 **Experiment 3**
 In the attempt to reduce noise even further, we filtered out the 1-simplices that were not initially within the edges of the graph, and we also deleted the 2-simplices where some of the nodes were isolated according to the initial connectivity of the graph.
 By "isolated" we in this case mean that whenever there was no edge to or from certain element of the 2-simplex from or to at least one other element in this simplex, then that element is considered isolated, and the simplex is not considered a simplex anymore.
 This way, the 0-simplices (just single nodes) stayed as they were, the set of 1-simplices became equivalent to the initial set of edges, and the 2-simplices were only considered if they had no isolated elements under the initial graph.
+We do, however, relax the requirement for simplices to be fully connected, as adopting it would mean just fully reproducing the initial connectivity.
+By allowing 2-simplices based on partial connectivity and distance, we allow partial augmentation of the data while limiting the noise.

 ## 3. Results <!-- Vincent -->